-He designed hundreds of covers, ranging from works like John Knowles’ A Separate Piece to Mildred D. Taylor’s Roll of Thunder, Hear My Cry to Jennifer Wilde’s Love Me, Marietta.
+He designed hundreds of covers, ranging from works like John Knowles’s A Separate Piece to Mildred D. Taylor’s Roll of Thunder, Hear My Cry to Jennifer Wilde’s Love Me, Marietta.

 Ginsburg famously painted many covers for Lisa Kleypas when she started to write for Avon.
-His work was so influential that from the mid-1990s to the 21st century, many of the Avon cover artists were influenced by Ginsburg’s soft, dreamy style, which differed from the more ultra-realistic covers by Elaine Duillo or Victor Gadino.
+His work was so influential that from the mid-1990s to the 21st century, many Avon cover artists were influenced by Ginsburg’s soft, dreamy style that differed from the more hyperrealistic covers by Elaine Duillo or Victor Gadino.

 Max Ginsburg’s Process for Creating Romance Covers

 Ginsburg describes the development process for romance book illustration on his webpage dedicated to his commercial artwork.
 Like most cover artists of the time, he would get the basic story and character information from the art director.